Course

 Code reusability

-Assume we need to calculate the average and total sales for each product category in an e-commerce database.
-We can use a CTE to define the calculations once and reuse them in subsequent queries.
+Assume we need to calculate the average and total sales for each product category.
+We define the calculation once in a CTE:

 WITH CategorySales AS (